justindomke/marbl/examples/README.md

 # Learning chain CRFs

-A simple chain CRF with four nodes is learned in (chain learning)[chain_learning.md].
+A simple chain CRF with four nodes is learned in [chain learning](chain_learning.md).